Air Fryer Broccoli

 6-Minute Air Fryer Broccoli

-Learn how to make my quick, foolproof air fryer broccoli recipe, and you’ll never cook it any other way.
-It’s crispy, firm, and ready in 6 minutes!
+Learn how to make my foolproof air fryer broccoli recipe that is crispy, tender, and ready in 6 minutes!
 Watch the video below to see how I make it in my kitchen!

 Servings: 8 servings